msi-ris/Tutorials/rnaseq_lec.md

 ## <a name="7"></a> Part 7: Helpful Links
-This section will contain a list of common software tools, manuals, and guides for performing various RNAseq analyses.
+This section will contain a list of common software tools, manuals, and guides for performing various RNASeq analyses.

 ### <a name="7.1"></a> 7.1: Differential Gene Expression
 - [HTseq](https://htseq.readthedocs.io/en/release_0.11.1/) - generate an expression counts matrix